-An Indigenous Scholarship is available to students of Indigenous Australian background entering Prince Alfred College in Years 7 to 11 in 2019.
+An Indigenous Scholarship is available to students of Indigenous Australian background entering Prince Alfred College in Years 7 to 11.
 An Indigenous Scholarship is usually awarded annually on the basis of academic potential, the student’s extra-curricular interests and an interview.

 - Family name, given names, date of birth, home address

-- Is the student seeking to be a day student or a boarder?
+- Are you applying to be a day student or a boarder?